Katherine Schwarzenegger Talks ‘Blessing’ Of Being Quarantined With Chris Pratt

 “For me, learning a lot.
 For Chris, teaching me a lot,” she said laughing.
 “It’s been really fun.
 It’s like a silver lining to be able to get more experience in the kitchen, and also be able to spend time with your loved ones in this quarantine.
 So, it’s been a fun part of it.”

-Katherine also revealed it was her New Year’s resolution to spend more time in the kitchen, learning.
-She’s always had a passion for baking, but the skills differ when it comes to cooking.
-Meal prep has also become a major task for the future mom, and she admits it’s a very important part of running one’s kitchen.
+Katherine also revealed that it was her New Year’s resolution to spend more time in the kitchen, learning.
+She always had a passion for baking, but the skills differ when it comes to cooking.
+Meal prep has also become a major task for the future mom, and she admits it is a very important part of running a kitchen.

-Production is back up and running on Chris’s newest movie Jurassic World: Dominion, so the couple aren’t spending as much time together as they once were when the pandemic started.
-Regardless, she’s super excited to be becoming a mom.
+Production is back up and running on Chris’s newest movie Jurassic World: Dominion, so the couple isn’t spending as much time together as they once were when the pandemic started.
+Regardless, Katherine is super excited to be a mom.

 Last month, The Inquisitr reported on Katherine’s excitement as she called her husband “wonderful.”
 She appreciated her family being so close by and having Chris around a lot while noting she was constantly sanitizing everything and was happy people were wearing masks.

-This will be the second child for Chris, who shares a son with ex-wife Anna Farris.
-Katherine is expected to be due around September/October, as her exact due date has not been revealed.
+This will be the second child for Chris, who shares a son with his ex-wife Anna Farris.
+It is believed that Katherine is due to give birth in the early fall but her exact due date has not been revealed.